SubnauticaModding/Nautilus/CLA.md

 A "fair license change" will not have the intent to restrict future contributions or limit anyone's ability to create derivative works.
 The Subnautica Modding organization will NEVER sell, commercialize or otherwise restrict the open-source status of Nautilus.
 A license change may occur following the unanimous decision of all maintainers, which includes anyone who has write access to the repository at the time of making the decision, but also requires the permission of previous contributors who did not sign this CLA.

 If you are a prior contributor, you are not bound by the aforementioned statements until signing.
-However, you are still heavily recommended to sign this CLA and may be required to do so before future PRs are accepted.
+However, you may be required to sign the CLA before future PRs are accepted.
+Signing this CLA will affect all prior, current, and future contributions.

 To sign this CLA, please add your username to the bottom of this file and send a pull request.